cozygene/SLIViT/README.md

 ## Acknowledgement

 Parts of the code are taken from the <a href="https://github.com/lucidrains/vit-pytorch/tree/main"> vit-pytorch</a>
 repository.
-Kermany and X-ray dataset figures are taken from [1] and [2],respectively.
+Kermany and X-ray dataset figures are taken from [1] and [2], respectively.
 </div>